ronaldmego/ronaldmego.github.io/index.md

 ## Profile

-Ronald is a senior Data professional with over 15 years of experience in the Telecommunications, Fintech, and Digital sectors.
-He has a hybrid profile in Data, Analytics, Technology, and Business, which has enabled him to lead projects in Data Strategy, Data Governance, Business Intelligence, Machine Learning, Artificial Intelligence, and Data Monetization.
-He has focused on driving value through data efficiently, achieving tangible results in finance, growth, and customer experience.
-He has led multidisciplinary and multicultural teams, bridging the gap between business needs and C-level stakeholders with the technical language of his teams.
-This approach has allowed him to translate complex concepts into solutions aligned with strategic business goals while strengthening team integration with key areas such as technology, cybersecurity, marketing, and finance.
+Ronald is a senior Data professional with over 15 years of experience leading data-driven strategies across Telecommunications, Fintech, and Digital industries.
+He has a hybrid profile in Analytics, Technology, and Business, which has enabled him to lead projects in Data Governance, Data Science, Machine Learning, Artificial Intelligence, and Data Monetization, focusing on driving value through data efficiently, optimizing budgets, and achieving monetizable results in finance, growth, and customer experience.
+He has led multicultural data-teams across countries and coordinated with global vendors.
+In projects, Ronald translates complex statistical concepts using Data Storytelling and visualization tools, presenting actionable insights to senior stakeholders in a clear and compelling way.
+He is proficient in programming languages like SQL, Python, and R, and combines a strong background in Statistics with an MBA.
+This allows him to transform mathematical, statistical, and computer science foundations into strategic value for the business while fostering a strong Data Culture in the team and the organization.
 Ronald has held roles such as Data Team Manager, Sr. Data Analyst, Sr. Data Scientist, and Sr. Data Engineer.
-He is proficient in programming languages like SQL, Python, and R, and combines a strong background in Statistics with an MBA.
-This allows him to transform mathematical, statistical, and programming foundations into strategic value for the business while fostering a strong Data Culture within the organization.

 ## Professional Experience